Terry Southerington, director

 This course introduces first-year Honors and PEG students to the liberal arts, using Shakespeare as an integrating theme.

 103 MBC 103: An Investigation of the Sciences (1 s.h.)

 This course introduces first-year Honors and PEG students to the sciences, using historical development of ideas in mathematics and the sciences as an integrating theme.

 105 MBC 105: Success as an Adult Learner (1 s.h.)

 Required of students entering the Adult Degree Program (ADP) from the College for Women (MBCW) and for ADP students returning from stop-out after an extended time period.
 Teaching students the skills they need to be successful adult learners, including developing self-awareness, cultivating independent learning skills, navigating degree planning, using online technology, and understanding the philosophy and policies of ADP.
 We also foster a student learning community, creating connection to Mary Baldwin and one another.
 Students have already completed MBC 101 or BOLD 101; taken in first semester.

 103 Information Literacy (1 s.h.)

 This course will develop the research and critical thinking skills necessary for academic success.
-Information literacy is a set of abilities used to recognize when information is needed and then how to locate, evaluate, and use it effectively.
-Topics covered include: focusing topics, finding various information resources, and issues surrounding the use of information.
+Information literate students recognize when information is needed and how to locate, evaluate, and use that information effectively in academic and other settings..
+Topics covered include: focusing topics, finding information in various resources, and issues surrounding the use of information.
 Skills learned are common to all disciplines.

 118 Principles for Sustainable Living (3 s.h.)
 (T)